Dynamical Symmetry Indicators for Floquet Crystals: More Details on the 1+1D Inversion-invariant Example

 To illustrate the classification, let us consider all FGUs that have symmetry data equivalent to the given FGU $U(k,t)$, indicating that the symmetry data of each FGU is either $A$ in \eqnref{eq:1+1D_P_sym_data} or $\widetilde{A}$ in \eqnref{eq:1+1D_P_Aprime} depending on the PBZ choice.
 Based on the winding data set $\{ V \}$ in \eqnref{eq:1+1D_P_winding_data_set} and $\bar{A}$ in \eqnref{eq:1+1D_P_Abar}, the quotient winding data of those FGUs take values in the following set \eq{ \{ V_Q \}=\{ (0,q_2,q_3,q_2-q_3)^T|q_2,q_3\in\dsZ\}\approx\frac{\{ V \}}{\bar{A} \dsZ } \approx \dsZ^2\ , } where $\bar{A} \dsZ = \{ q \bar{A} = (q,q,q,q)^T | q\in \dsZ\}$.
 To compare the quotient winding data, we always choose the PBZs to yield the same symmetry data for all those FGUs.
 With this requirement, we still have two inequivalent types of PBZ choices: (i) the PBZ choices that yield $A$ in \eqnref{eq:1+1D_P_sym_data} for all those FGUs, and (ii) the PBZ choices that yield $\widetilde{A}$ in \eqnref{eq:1+1D_P_Aprime}.
 For the type-$A$ PBZ choices, the quotient winding data of each FGU would take a unique value in $\{ V_Q \}$, since the quotient winding data is invariant under the PBZ change that keeps the symmetry data.
 In this case, if two FGUs have different quotient winding data, they must be topologically inequivalent according to the above discussion, meaning that $\{ V_Q \}$ serves as a topological classification for those FGUs.
 Similarly, for the type-$\widetilde{A}$ PBZ choices, $\{ V_Q \}$ also serves as a topological classification.
 Since the quotient winding data for the two types are related according to \eqnref{eq:1+1D_P_QWD_relation}, the two topological classifications for two types are equivalent, \ie, the quotient winding data of two FGUs are the same for the type-$A$ PBZ choices iff they are the same for the type-$\widetilde{A}$ PBZ choices.
 As a result, $\{ V_Q \}$ provides a topological classification for all FGUs (and thus for all Floquet crystals) that have equivalent symmetry data to the given FGU $U(k,t)$, as long as the comparison of $V_Q$ is done for the PBZ choices that yield the same symmetry data for all those FGUs.

-Up to now, we have shown the scheme shown in \figref{fig:Classification_DSI_Flowchart}(a), which suggests that the symmetry data and the quotient winding data together provide a classification of FGU and thereby of Floquet crystals.
+Up to now, we have shown the scheme shown in {\figClassificationDSIFlowchart}(a), which suggests that the symmetry data and the quotient winding data together provide a classification of FGU and thereby of Floquet crystals.
 We emphasize that in general, it is possible that two FGUs with equivalent symmetry and quotient winding data are topologically distinct, indicating that the corresponding classification is not necessarily complete.